GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Dec-24.md

 **Communication Skills**: Engaging with philosophical texts improves your ability to articulate thoughts clearly and persuasively, enhancing both written and verbal communication.

 **Self-Reflection**: Philosophy encourages introspection, challenging your beliefs and values, which can lead to personal growth and a more nuanced worldview

+# 21-Dec-24

+Don't change your goal,
+Increase the effort.